Praxis Core, Praxis II, & Massachusetts Tests for Education Licensure Tests

 Praxis Core (For Entry to Watson) :

-All students seeking admission into the Watson College of Education Teacher Education Programs are required to take and pass all three sections of the Praxis Core Academic Skills for Educators (Core) Tests* unless SAT or ACT scores allow exemption.
+All students seeking admission into the Watson College of Education Teacher Education Programs are required to take and pass all three sections of the Praxis Core Academic Skills for Educators (Core) Tests* unless exempt.
 Students must request that official scores be sent to UNCW, even if the test is taken at the UNCW Testing Center.

 - Praxis Core Reading Test # 5712